bajalovic/bajalovic.github.io/_posts/2015-11-06-json-api-multilang.md

 That's it.

-According the schema, the PATCH (or POST) request would be:
+According to the schema, the PATCH (or POST) request would be:

 ~~~json
 {